-The Archdiocese of Chicago records available on FamilySearch microfilm have been digitized, partially indexed, and made available for searching and/or browsing in FamilySearch.org's Illinois, Chicago, Catholic Church Records, 1833-1925 collection.
-Most of the records available in that collection end with 1915; a few go beyond that.
+The Archdiocese of Chicago records that have long been available on FamilySearch microfilm have been digitized, partially indexed, and made available for searching and/or browsing in FamilySearch's Illinois, Chicago, Catholic Church Records, 1833-1925 collection.
+The images can be accessed from home.

 The POINTers in Person website has the parishes listed alphabetically with information on address, founding dates, and ethnicity.
 Links for the parishes will take you to the corresponding entries in the Family History Library catlog.